sindresorhus/alfy/readme.md

 #### userConfig

-Type: `object`
+Type: `Map`

-If the workflow supports user configuration, it will export a readable [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) with the user workflow configuration.
+Exports a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) with the user workflow configuration.
+A workflow configuration allows your users to provide configuration information for the workflow.
+For instance, if you are developing a GitHub workflow, you could let your users provide their own API tokens.

+See [`alfred-config`](https://github.com/SamVerschueren/alfred-config#workflow-configuration) for more details.

 Example: